-Subsidized loans are awarded on the basis of financial need, with the federal government paying interest on the loan while enrolled in school at least half-time, and has a fixed interest rate of 6.8% for loans disbursed between 07/01/2013.
+Subsidized loans are awarded on the basis of financial need, with the federal government paying interest on the loan while enrolled in school at least half-time, and has a fixed interest rate of 4.66% for loans disbursed between 07/01/2014 and 06/30/15.
 An unsubsidized loan is available to students regardless of financial need.
 However, interest accrues from the time the loan is disbursed until it is paid in full.
 The borrower has the option to pay the accruing interest or to allow the interest to accrue and capitalize.
-The interest rate on an unsubsidized Direct Loan is a fixed rate of 6.8%.
-Federal Direct Loans are subject to an origination fee of 1% that will be deducted from the loan amount.
+The interest rate on an unsubsidized Direct Loan is a fixed rate of 6.21% for loans disbursed between 07/01/2014 and 06/30/15.
+Federal Direct Loans are subject to an origination fee of 1.072% that will be deducted from the loan amount.

-The annual subsidized/unsubsidized Direct Loan limit for a dependent undergraduate is \$5,500 for first-year students, \$6,500 for sophomores, and \$7,500 for juniors or seniors.
+The annual subsidized/unsubsidized Direct Loan limit for a dependent undergraduate is \$5,500 for firstyear students, \$6,500 for sophomores, and \$7,500 for juniors or seniors.
 The annual loan limits for an independent undergraduate is \$9,500 for first-year students, \$10,500 for sophomores and \$12,500 for juniors and seniors.
 Federal Direct Loans are delivered to the borrower in two (2) separate disbursements, one at the beginning of the enrollment and the second at the middle of the loan period.